 Feb 08, 2023 | Car Accidents

 Car accidents happen every day for a variety of reasons.
 Whenever these incidents occur, the drivers must understand their rights and responsibilities when assigning fault for the accident and compensating the victim’s losses.
-Helton, Cody & Associates, PLLC, routinely assist car accident victims with their recovery efforts, and our firm seeks to provide the most pertinent information to our clients and potential clients throughout the state, so they know what to expect after an accident occurs.
+Law Office of Lyndon R. Helton, PLLC, routinely assist car accident victims with their recovery efforts, and our firm seeks to provide the most pertinent information to our clients and potential clients throughout the state, so they know what to expect after an accident occurs.

 The state upholds the fault rule for resolving car accidents.
 This means that whichever driver is responsible for causing an accident absorbs liability for all resulting damages.
 A few of the most commonly reported causes of car accidents in the state include:

 The first step in recovering from a car accident in California is proving the exact cause and identifying the party responsible for causing it.
 The state upholds the contributory negligence law, so the victim may not recover any damages from the other driver if they share partial liability for causing the accident.

 All drivers in the state must have auto insurance, and filing a claim against an at-fault driver’s insurance policy is a necessary first step for any driver to recover from a car accident someone else caused.
 An auto insurance policy must provide three forms of coverage:

 Drivers also have the option of purchasing additional types of coverage.
 The aforementioned three types of required coverage will pay for damages the policyholder inflicts on another motorist in an accident they caused.
 It is strongly recommended that all drivers also purchase underinsured/uninsured driver coverage.
 If an uninsured driver causes an accident with you, this coverage type allows you to file a claim against your own policy.